yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSWng.rst

     can be enabled for a build.

 .. note::
-    By default, the SDK works with the CPSWng Virtual MAC configuration.
+    By default, the SDK works with the CPSWng Virtual Client configuration.

-CPSWng Virt Mac
+CPSWng Virtual Client
-"""""""""""""""
+"""""""""""""""""""""

 In this configuration, the EthSwitch firmware running on one of the R5F cores controls access to the CPSWng subsystem.
 The other cores have thin client